Eontec/eontec.github.io/_posts/2023-07-04-Black-Guild-V4C10.md

 "Mr. Dojima, I'm watching this feed, aren't I?
 You are watching this stream, aren't you?
 If you're watching, please comment."

 「Eh?」
-「What's up with you all of a sudden, Tanaka!」...
+「What's up with you all of a sudden, Tanaka!」
 「I'm preparing to run away, but I'm also curious about the stream.」
 「Are you watching, Minister?」
 「Yes, yes!
 Are you watching, Minister Dojima?」